Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Metric Meta-Evaluation

 Once ground truth and parsed tables have been aligned, the central question becomes how to quantify extraction quality.
-This section exposes the limitations of existing rule-based metrics on concrete parser outputs, introduces LLM-based semantic evaluation as an alternative, and validates both approaches against human judgment.
+This section exposes the limitations of existing rule-based metrics, establishes a human reference, introduces LLM-based semantic evaluation as an alternative, and quantifies how well each approach captures human judgment.